jedbjorn/dos-arch-public/README.md

 That rule is what keeps the inbox clean.
 You don't get a dump of your entire mailbox — you get the threads that involve people already in your world.
 New contacts aren't spawned from cold inbound; an existing known contact has to introduce them first.

+### Calendar sync

+Private iCal feeds are enrolled by URL.
+The worker fetches on a rolling three-month-back / three-month-forward window, respects ETags so it only re-fetches when something changed, expands recurring events correctly, and soft-deletes occurrences that disappear from the active window.
+Manual sync is a single click and fires promptly.

+Like mail, calendar data is read-only toward the upstream provider.
+Nothing is written back.

+### Contacts and organizations

+Contacts and their organizations are the connective tissue that makes the rest useful.
+Mail and calendar data is project-scoped through contacts — a message or event only surfaces in a shell's context if a participant's organization maps to a project the shell is working on.
+Unfiled data stays unfiled.

 ```stats
 :::class1
 value: Read-only